UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>Data Protection Legislation</b></dt>
 <dd>Data protection legislation is not about protecting the data, but about protecting the right of citizens to live without fear that information about their private lives might become public.
-The law protects privacy (such as information about a personís economic status, health and political position) and other rights such as the right to freedom of movement and assembly.",http://opendatahandbook.org/pdf/OpenDataHandbook.pdf
+The law protects privacy (such as information about a person‚Äôs economic status, health and political position) and other rights such as the right to freedom of movement and assembly.",http://opendatahandbook.org/pdf/OpenDataHandbook.pdf
 </dd>

 <dt><b>Data Scrubbing</b></dt>